Worried about tattoo redness?

 For most folks, tattoo redness is what they call the reddening of the skin that immediately surrounds the tattoo.
 It looks like a red halo around the skin, so if your new ink isn’t too colorful, it can really be quite eye-catching.

-The thing is, tattoo redness is normal, especially when the tattoo is very fresh.
+The thing is, tattoo redness around tattoo after a week is normal, especially when the tattoo is very fresh.
 You can expect to have it during the first few days of nursing your tattoo.
 Why?
 Because the tattoo did some damage to your skin and the redness is an indicator of the trauma and a sign of the body’s efforts to repair the skin.

 Since tattooing involves punching many holes into your skin in order to deposit color in the dermis, the trauma will be manifested through redness.
 It’s also the body’s initial response in healing the wound that is the tattoo.
 As more blood is directed to the damaged area to supply oxygen, blood-clotting cells, and other vital things to help heal the injury faster, some redness surrounding the area can be expected.